-Issued May 18, 2022 By Tony Anderson General Manager Grawn, Michigan Effective for service rendered on and after June 15, 2022
+Issued January 23, 2023By Tony Anderson

+General Manager

+Grawn, Michigan

 F. Member Notice of Privacy Policies

 Notice of the Member Data Privacy tariff will be published annually, and whenever the privacy policy is amended, in a magazine or newsletter sent to all members.
 Notice of the privacy policy will also be made available and posted on the Cooperative's website.
 Notice includes a member service phone number and internet address where members can direct additional questions or request a copy of the privacy policy.